tmarkunin/spinnaker/README.md

 #Then we'll want to install prometheus in order to collect metrics for our Canary efforts.
 GKE default storage class #is 'standard'
-helm install --name prometheus --set server.persistentVolume.storageClass=standard stable/prometheus
+sudo ~/helm install --name prometheus --set server.persistentVolume.storageClass=standard stable/prometheus

 #Connect to Prometheus
 #Get the Prometheus server URL by running these commands in the same shell: